Palmstroemen/WB_Organizer/README.md

 ### Usage:

 The workbench organizer widget for FreeCAD provides workbench groups with an additional selector to group workbenches.
 It also allows to present the workbenches in tabs or in a dropdown list.
+It also allows to rename workbenches whether to translate or to give it a more meaningful name.
 WorkbenchOrganizer preferences are located under Accessories -> WorkbenchOrganizer.